 Pin valley National Park- a cold desert sanctuary

 Other than the snow leopards there are twelve other species of the cat family.
-Moreover other animals such as Red fox, woolly Hare, blue sheep, Marten and the Himalayan Black bear can be spotted easily in this national park.
-Among the birds this place is home to the exotic Golden eagle, Raven, Snow cock and Blue rock pigeon.
-Other than these flora and fauna, the region of the national park features alpine forest which attracts tourists.
+Moreover, other animals such as the Red fox, woolly Hare, blue sheep, Marten, and the Himalayan Black bear can be spotted easily in this national park.
+Among the birds, this place is home to the exotic Golden eagle, Raven, Snow cock, and Blue rock pigeon.
+Other than this flora and fauna, the region of the national park features an alpine forest that attracts tourists.

 Best time to visit

 The place receives minimal rainfall but there is frequent snowfall during the winter season which starts from November to March.
-This time it may be a risky to visit there.
-In the summer season that lasts from May to September, the maximum reachable temperature is 25 degree centigrade.
+This time it may be risky to visit there.
+In the summer season which lasts from May to September, the maximum reachable temperature is 25 degrees centigrade.
 So the best time to visit the place is from July to September, among which August is the friendliest month.

-The nearest city is Gulling which is situated at an altitude of 3700 meter above sea level.
-You can reach Pin Valley National Park through road either from Shimla via kaza or from Manali via Rohtang Pass.
+The nearest city is Gulling which is situated at an altitude of 3700 meters above sea level.
+You can reach Pin Valley National Park by road either from Shimla via Kaza or from Manali via Rohtang Pass.
 There are two trekking routes too that would be an awesome experience all over that starts from Kulu in the west or from Kinnaur in the south.
-Everyday public transport buses are available from Kaza to Mikkim.
-And then from there you need to reach the national park by foot.
-Spiti valley is full of rope hanging bridges.
-Local guides, chhurmutri horses, donkeys, porters and pack mules are available to help you reach your destination.
+Every day public transport buses are available from Kaza to Mikkim.
+And then from there, you need to reach the national park on foot.
+Spiti valley is full of rope-hanging bridges.
+Local guides, chhurmutri horses, donkeys, porters, and pack mules are available to help you reach your destination.

 Activities to do